TriValleyCoderDojo/beginner-web/session1/README.md

 In the pervious example I included three kinds of dogs that we saw at the park, now I'm going to use hyperlinks (the `<a>` tag) to link the dog names to their descriptions on Wikipedia.

-The `<a>` tag has an attribute called `href` and we will set that attribute equal to the url of the web page we want to link to.
+The anchor (`<a>`) tag has an attribute called `href` and we will set that attribute equal to the url of the web page we want to link to.
 Here is an example where I link the word Poodles to the web page about Poodles on Wikipedia:

 ```
 <a href="http://en.wikipedia.org/wiki/Poodle">Poodles</a>